Qualtagh/OracleDBUtils/README.md

 ```
 This procedure takes session SID (from view V$SESSION) as argument and kills a corresponding session by calling orakill.exe (on Windows server) or kill -9 (on UNIX machines).
 The call is performed via Java stored procedure (see runCommand.sql), which source code is a modified version of Host class available [here][shell commands].
 Only current schema sessions killing is allowed (you can modify the source code to avoid this restriction).
+So it's safe to grant execute on this package to any schema.
+The owner of this package is allowed to kill any schema session (except SYS).
 [shell commands]:http://oracle-base.com/articles/8i/shell-commands-from-plsql.php
 ___
 <a name="killAllSessions"></a>